fedemengo/DockerClientpp/README.md

 ### doxygen support

-After cmake configuration, execute `make doc`.
-The doc files will be put under `/<DockerClient root directory>/doc`
+After cmake configuration, execute `make docs`.
+The doc files will be put under `/<DockerClient root directory>/docs`

 ## Use in CMake Project